skoolkid/skoolkit/sphinx/source/whatis.rst

 * use :ref:`snapinfo.py` to analyse a snapshot or raw memory file and list the BASIC program it contains, show register values, produce a call graph, find tile graphic data, find text, or find sequences of arbitrary byte values
+* use :ref:`trace.py` to trace the execution of machine code in a snapshot or raw memory file
 * use :ref:`tapinfo.py` to analyse the blocks in a TAP or TZX file, and list the BASIC program it contains
 * use :ref:`bin2tap.py` to convert a snapshot or raw memory file into a TAP